TanStack/router/docs/framework/react/api/router/RedirectType.md

 ---
 id: RedirectType
-title: redirect type
+title: Redirect type
 ---

-The `redirect` type represents a redirect action in TanStack Router.
+The `Redirect` type is used to represent a redirect action in TanStack Router.

-### Properties

-#### `code`

-- Type: `number`
-- Optional
-- The HTTP status code to use when redirecting

-#### `throw`

-- Type: `any`
-- Optional
-- If provided, will throw the redirect object instead of returning it.
-This can be useful in places where `throwing` in a function might cause it to have a return type of `never`.
-In that case, you can use `redirect({ throw: true })` to throw the redirect object instead of returning it.

 ```tsx
 export type Redirect = {